MoralisWeb3/streams-beta/README.md

    - {"gt": ["value", "100000000000"]}
 5. Save the stream

-## Example: Monitor specific CryptoPunk NFTs
+## Example: Monitor specific CryptoPunk NFTs Based on an array of Token IDs

 ### Programmatically